 What Is a Static Web Server?

-A static web server, also known as a stack works with computer hardware and an HTTP server as the software.
+A static web server, also known as a stack is a server that works with computer hardware and an HTTP server as the software.
 This server serves static files straight to a user’s browser as is.

 What Is a Dynamic Web Server?